Elnaggar222/Full-Stack-Todo-App-Using-Next.js/README.md

 npx prisma db push
 ```

 > `prisma db push` syncs your Prisma schema to the database (suitable for MongoDB workflows).
-If you later need migrations for SQL DBs, use Prisma Migrate — but for MongoDB `db push` is the proper approach for schema prototyping / deploying changes.

 ### 5. Run the dev server
 ```bash